 If reionization were uniform, this dramatic heating would have left the IGM essentially isothermal.
-However, we have seen that in fact the process was driven by large-scale density fluctuations, with overdense regions (full of galaxies) reionized first and underdense regions (devoid of galaxies) reionized last
+However, we have seen that in fact the process was driven by large-scale density fluctuations, with overdense regions (full of galaxies) reionized first and underdense regions (devoid of galaxies) reionized last lit / AA

 Figure 9.13 IGM temperature-density relation following H I reionization.
-All curves assume z=6 and take a postreionization temperature of $T{\rm H}=20,000$ K. The solid, long-dashed, short-dashed, dot-dashed, and dotted curves set the reionization redshift at $z_r=6$, 7, 8, 9, and 10, respectively.
-Furlanetto, S. R., & Oh, S. P., Astrophys.
+All curves assume z=6 and take a postreionization temperature of $T{\rm H}=20,000\,{\rm K}$.
+The solid, long-dashed, short-dashed, dot-dashed, and dotted curves set the reionization redshift at $z_r=6,7,8,9,$ and 10, respectively.
+Furlanetto, by / S. R., & Oh, S. P., Astrophys.
 J. 701, 94 (2009).
-Reproduced by permission of the AAS.
+Reproduced with permission of the American Astronomical Society.